crueber/mean-coffee-starter/README.md

 * Bower and Grunt packages installed globally via NPM, and accessible via command line.
 * MongoDB >2.2 installed.
 * A strong knowledge of how to code in both the web browser and server spaces.
+  * If you don't have this, you are going to be very confused by this setup.

 Features
 --------